spear-sim/spear/docs/getting_started.md

 The following command-line arguments are optional.

   - `--vulkan_device_files` is an optional argument to force the Vulkan runtime to load a vendor-specific driver.
 Our `run_executable.py` script will set the `VK_ICD_FILENAMES` environment variable to whatever is passed into `--vulkan_device_files`.
 This argument may or may not be necessary, depending on your specific hardware setup.
 If you have already set the `VK_ICD_FILENAMES` environment variable before invoking `run_executable.py`, you do not need to specify this argument.
-If you have an NVIDIA GPU, you probably need to specify `/usr/share/vulkan/icd.d/nvidia_icd.json`.
+If you have an NVIDIA GPU, you probably need to specify `--vulkan_device_files /usr/share/vulkan/icd.d/nvidia_icd.json`.

 ## Programmatically interacting with SPEAR via Python